 There are many different specializations & certificates that graduate students can pursue alongside their Community Psychology PhD.
 You should consult with your advisor to identify the ones that might be the most appropriate, but here is a partial list of some possibilities:

-Ecological-Community Psychology Welcome Guide - A brief guide to the resources in the ECO program and at MSU.
+Ecological-Community Psychology Resource Guide - A comprehensive guide to the resources for graduate students in the ECO program and at MSU.